mint-metrics/mojito-website/website/docs/example-js-delivery-cross-trigger.md

 ```

-&gt; Note:
+> Note:
-&gt; Unless you're reading this at Booking.com, you probably don't have publish access to their domains.
+> Unless you're reading this at Booking.com, you probably don't have publish access to their domains.
 Instead, we can paste the minified Mojito container code into the Browser console to see that everything works.

 Since we'll be testing on Booking.com's SERP, we need to tag the URL with Mojito preview parameters for: